 USDA Hardiness Zone: 5-7

 Subsp. giraldii was first introduced by George Forrest from Yunnan, who collected it there several times between 1910 and 1921 (Gregory 2017).
-Gregory (2017) suggests that the1910 collection, F. 5992 was the first successful seed introduction, though given that this was made in June, it is possible that later introductions, F. 5324 (September 1917) and F. 19126 (October 1919) for example, may be more likely candidates.
-Other sources (for example, Bean 1976a) state only the source and not a date of introduction.
-Older trees probably derive from these collections and reasonably good specimens are found in many parts of Britain, with the champion being 15 m (2019) in the former garden of the late Maurice Mason at Swaffham in Norfolk, and there are several records of 13–14 m in western parts of England (Tree Register 2020).
+It has been suggested that the 1910 collection, F. 5992, was the first successful seed introduction, though given that this was made in June, it is possible that later introductions such as F. 5324 (September 1917) and F. 19126 (October 1919) may be more likely candidates (Gregory 2017).
+Other sources (for example, Bean 1976) state only the source and not a date of introduction.
+Older trees probably derive from these collections and reasonably good specimens are found in many parts of Britain, with the champion being 15 m (in 2019) in the former garden of the late Maurice Mason at Swaffham in Norfolk, and there are several records of 13–14 m in western parts of England (Tree Register 2020).

-NACPEC 16-004, recorded as subsp. giraldii but collected outside of its broadly understood range – in Songpan County, Sichuan – in 2016 is represented at the Arnold Arboretum, Boston, the Morris Arboretum, Philadelphia and at the United States National Arboretum, Washington D.C.
+NACPEC 16-004, recorded as subsp. giraldii but collected outside its broadly understood range – in Songpan County, Sichuan – is represented at the Arnold Arboretum, Boston, the Morris Arboretum, Philadelphia and at the United States National Arboretum, Washington D.C.
 It will be interesting to confirm the identity of this material as it matures.
 Evidence suggests that subsp. giraldii does indeed grow in Sichuan: a specimen grown from material collected at Wolong, Wenchuan County, grows at Arboretum Wespelaar (and see images below), and the taxon appears also to extend into Tibet, though whether they are truly separable is a subject for debate, on which the authors of the account of the species for the Flora of China (Xu et al. 2008) could not agree.